Background

 Funding

-- Students awarded the editor-in-chief positions with the McGill Journal of Global Health or the McGill Perspective on Global Health will receive a stipend of $2,000 CAD.
+• Students awarded the Editor-in-Chief positions with the McGill Journal of Global Health or McGill Perspective on Global Health will receive a CAD $2,000 stipend.

 Terms of Participation

-- The Global Health Outreach Projects cohort is encouraged to enroll in at least one of the following courses in the academic year unless they have already taken one of them: 1) Interprofessional Global Health Course; or 2) PPHS 511 - Fundamentals of Global Health .
+• The Global Health Outreach Projects cohort members are encouraged to enroll in at least one of the following courses in the academic year unless they have already taken one of them: 1) Interprofessional Global Health Course; or 2) PPHS 511 - Fundamentals of Global Health .

-- The Global Health Outreach Projects cohort must attend and present a poster at McGill's Global Health Night, to be held in November 2023 in Montreal.
+• The Global Health Outreach Projects cohort must attend and present a poster at McGill's Global Health Night, to be held in November 2025 in Montreal (exact date to be announced).

 Information Session